Nagaland Hornbill Festival – The Ultimate Guide

 Nagaland is almost all hilly, and anyone suffering from motion sickness will face a problem traveling through the state’s winding roads, with Dimapur being Nagaland’s only flat area.

-Naga tribes are prominently known for their former practice of headhunting, where they would chop off their enemies’ heads during tribal wars.
+Naga tribes are prominently known for their former practice of headhunting, where they would chop off their enemies’ heads during tribal wars similar to the tribes in West Timor, Indonesia and the Cordillera region of the Philippines.
 Headhunting is no longer practiced today, but former headhunters are still alive, and although most of the human skulls have been buried following the Nagas’ conversion to Christianity, we were told that some skulls are ’still around’.

 What is the Nagaland Hornbill Festival?